AgentScarletFox/My-Journey/README.md

 📈 Personal Analytics
 🤖 Personal AI
 📖 Long-Term Life Documentation
-The goal is simple:
+🎯 The Goal

 Turn learning into capability, capability into creation, and creation into meaningful impact.

-##🧭 Table of Contents
+🧭 Table of Contents
 📖 About
 🎯 Vision
 🚀 Mission